ooz/blog/2020/economics-of-software-design/README.md

           M
 ```

 Continuing the pattern and looping between requirement analysis and TDD, the process becomes behavior-driven development (BDD).
-The throughput will be well-designed, working code which fulfills business needs.
+The throughput will be well-designed, working code which reflects business needs.
 JBR suggested "talk to me in examples" to inquire requirements of stakeholders.
 The Waterfall shrinks to a puddle:

 ```
 BDD --v